codeaholics/node-rdb-tools/README.md

 ## File formats

 Redis RDB files come in a number of formats.
-[Sripathi Krishnan](https://github.com/sripathikrishnan) does an excellent job of documenting the [internal structure](https://github.com/sripathikrishnan/redis-rdb-tools/blob/master/docs/RDB_File_Format.textile) and what the differences are between [different versions](https://github.com/sripathikrishnan/redis-rdb-tools/blob/master/docs/RDB_Version_History.textile).
+[Sripathi Krishnan (@sripathikrishnan)](https://github.com/sripathikrishnan) does an excellent job of documenting the [internal structure](https://github.com/sripathikrishnan/redis-rdb-tools/blob/master/docs/RDB_File_Format.textile) and what the differences are between [different versions](https://github.com/sripathikrishnan/redis-rdb-tools/blob/master/docs/RDB_Version_History.textile).

 The parser currently doesn't pay any attention to the version of the file format.
 It understands (almost) all of the structures that can be found in the file and will handle them appropriately.